(this page encompasses all of my blog entries for the 30 day dehydrated / freeze dried food diet)

 Everyone (critters, rug rats, etc.) ate the leftovers with no complaints.
 I also noticed that they’d wait around to see if there were leftovers…

 The next thing I need to do is figure out what this actually cost.
 Not much I’d bet.
 Bulk food is cheap and I barely made a dent in my pantry.
 In fact, there was no noticable holes created at all.
 This was much different then the stuff I’d been buying at the store.
-Not only was I throwing away a lot of packaging (or burning it everyday), but I was constantly having to get resupplied from the supermarket and stock the pantry every week.
+Not only was I throwing away a lot of packaging (or burning it everyday in the wood stove), but I was constantly having to get resupplied from the supermarket and stock the refrigerator / pantry every week with more food.
 It was easy to tell when something ran out.

 Could you do it?
 Absolutely.
 Easily.
 I think anybody could if they wanted to.
 This is how people used to eat, before we got accustomed to fast-food and supermarket shopping.
-Before the advent of common refrigeration, dehydration and drying were very commonly used.
-Nowadays, it’s even better, with very low moisture contents, air-tight containers and decades long shelf lives.
+Before the advent of common refrigeration, dehydration and drying were very commonly used throughout the world.
+Nowadays, these techniques are even better, with very low moisture contents, air-tight containers and decades long shelf lives.
 It’s also a healthier way to live, because you’re not eating a lot of other junk.
+Over 90% of the food found in the supermarket is actually toxic to the human body, containing pesticides, herbicides and dangerous chemicals.
+These accumulate over a lifetime of eating and are the source of many illnesses and disease.